adon-cloudcannon/landing-page-test/src/collections/ssg-pages/astro.md

 _schema: default
 title: Astro
 layout: builder.html
-image: /images/icons/ssgs/astro.svg
+permalink: /astro-cms/
+description: >-
+  Use CloudCannon as your Astro CMS to collaborate with your team to build incredibly fast static sites with React, Preact, Vue, and Svelte components — and more!
 seo:
   featured_image:
   featured_image_alt:
-summary: Bring your own component framework, with support for frontend tools like React, Vue, and Svelte.
-permalink: /astro-cms/
 content_blocks:
   - _bookshop_name: sections/container
     content: